Teriks/pake/docs/index.rst

     @make.target(info="Print Define info test.
 This is a very long info string " "which should be text wrapped to look nice on the command line " "by pythons built in textwrap module.
-This long info string should be wrapped at 70 " "characters, which is the default value used by the textwrap module, and is similar if " "not the same wrap value used by the argparse module when formatting command help.") def print_define(target):
+This long info string" "should be wrapped at 70 characters, which is the default " "value used by the textwrap module, and is similar if " "not the same wrap value used by the argparse module when " "formatting command help.")
+    def print_define(target):
         # Defines are interpreted into python literals.
         # If you pass and integer, you get an int.. string str, (True or False) a bool etc.